apache/trafficcontrol/docs/source/overview/traffic_router.rst

 |

 Traffic Router is inserted into the HTTP retrieval process by making it DNS authoritative for the domain of the CDN delivery service.
-In the example of the reverse proxy, the client was given the ``http://www-origin-cache.cdn.com/foo/bar/fun.html url``.
+In the example of the reverse proxy, the client was given the ``http://www-origin-cache.cdn.com/foo/bar/fun.html`` url.
 In a Traffic Control CDN, URLs start with either ``tr.`` or ``edge.``, for HTTP or DNS content routing respectively.
 These names are configurable via properties files within the Traffic Router installation.

 |